pupil-labs/pupil-docs/src/core/README.md

 <Videos :src="require(`../media/core/videos/clb-hd.mp4`)" />

 #### Screen Marker Calibration Method
-Click `c` on the world screen or press `c` on the keyboard to start calibrate.
+Click `c` on the world screen or press `c` on the keyboard to start calibrating.
 Follow the marker on the screen with your eyes and try to keep your head stationary.

 <Videos :src="require(`../media/core/videos/clb-s.mp4`)" />